microsoft/PQCrypto-LWEKE/README.md

 Random values are generated with /dev/urandom on Unix-like operative systems, and CNG's BCryptGenRandom function in Windows.
 Check the folder [`random`](src/random/) for details.

-The library includes standalone implementations of AES and cSHAKE.
-The generation of the matrix "A" (see the specification document [1]) can be carried out with either AES128 or cSHAKE128.
+The library includes standalone implementations of AES and SHAKE.
+The generation of the matrix "A" (see the specification document [1]) can be carried out with either AES128 or SHAKE128.
 By default AES128 is used.

 There are two options for AES: the standalone implementation that is included in the software or